cupnoodle/blog/_posts/2016-06-04-deploy-rails-passenger-rubyconf-part2.markdown

 <strong>Now on your local machine ( your laptop/pc )</strong>, locate to your existing Rails application or create one if you don't have one :
 <code>rails new awesomeapp -d postgresql</code><br>

-And then open <strong>/config/database.yml</strong> of the rails app, scroll to bottom and edit the production database username to look like this :
+And then open <strong>/config/database.yml</strong> of the rails app, scroll to the bottom and edit the production database username to look like this :
 <script src="https://gist.github.com/cupnoodle/b2b63c556064a89fca1f7c59968316b8.js"></script>

 We will also generate a secret key for the production secret key base.